-Now the Brush Tool has many functions and settings that affect how the tool works on the canvas, and understanding these helps you use the tool to its full potential.
-While painting with the brush tool is relatively simple, I will show you the various types of brush tools that Photoshop offers, but you aren’t likely to use them as often.
+Now, the Brush Tool has many functions and settings that affect how the tool works on the canvas, and understanding these helps you use the tool to its full potential.
+Here is all you need to know about this tool.

-Once you’ve selected the tool, the brush paints whatever foreground color is selected.
+Select the Brush Tool from the Toolbar or press B. The brush paints whatever foreground color is selected.
 To check or change the foreground color, look for the color blocks in the Toolbar.
 The color block in front is the foreground color, and the one at the back is the background color.

 To change the foreground color, double-click on the color block to open the Color Picker dialogue box.
 In the Color Picker, select the color you want to use by choosing it from the Color panel or providing the Hex code, RGB, CMYK, HSB, or LAB numbers.

-Once you select the color, click OK.
-Then adjust the brush size by opening the Brush Preset Picker from the Options bar and moving the slider left or right or adding a pixel value into the box.
+Adjust the brush size and hardness, and select a brush type by opening the Brush Preset Picker from the Options bar.
 You can also decrease the brush size by pressing [ or increase the size by pressing ].

 To undo brush strokes, press Control + Z (Win) or Command + Z (Mac).
 If you want to keep the brush straight while drawing to make straight lines, hold the Shift key while you draw.